jywarren/opk-speck-cli/README.md

     nodemon index.js

-Either way, if you want to see debug, info, and error messages, prepend the run command with `DEBUG=debug,info,error`, like this:
+Either way, if you want to see info and error messages, prepend the run command with `DEBUG=info,error`, like this:

-    DEBUG=debug,info,error node index.js
+    DEBUG=info,error node index.js

 Or:

-    DEBUG=debug,info,error nodemon index.js
+    DEBUG=info,error nodemon index.js